 Faculty Remote Teaching and Teleworking Requests

 Some instructors might request either temporary (a few days) or semester-long teleworking or remote teaching assignments for various reasons including:

 - medical need

 Please keep in mind faculty and staff do not have to disclose to their supervisors or show proof that they tested COVID positive.
 Instructors simply may inform their supervisors of a need to miss work or class for a few days due to personal or health reasons.

-What if an instructor requests a temporary remote teaching option because they have tested positive for COVID-19 (but feel their symptoms are mild enough they can continue to work remotely) or are caring for a child or other family member who is in isolation or quarantine at home?
+What if an instructor requests a temporary remote teaching option because they have tested positive for COVID-19 (but feel their symptoms are mild enough they can continue to work remotely) or are caring for a child or other family member who is in isolation at home?

 - Some faculty who are positive but present with mild or no symptoms might ask to record lectures or temporarily move their class to remote instruction.

 - Shifts in teaching modality should first be discussed and coordinated with the department chair or head, including strategies for multiple communications with students (e.g., CSU email, Canvas, etc.) in advance of announcing to students.